Technical Architecture

 Deprecation guidelines and migration paths:

-how and when old modes/policies are sunset,
+How and when old modes or policies are sunset.

-how builders can opt into new tiers or templates safely.
+How builders can opt into new tiers or templates safely.

 Mental Model

 Cortensor provides compute and truth signals.
-Miners, PoI/PoUW, reputation, and evidence give Bardiel the raw material to decide whether an output is trustworthy.
+Miners, PoI / PoUW, reputation, and evidence give Bardiel the raw material to decide whether an output is trustworthy.

 Everything else in this section is just a more detailed explanation of those three steps.